hazelcast/hazelcast-jet-reference-manual/docs/040_Understanding_Jet_Architecture_and_API/02_Vertex.md

 The **global parallelism** of the vertex is also an important value, especially in terms of the distribution of partitions among processors.
 It is equal to local parallelism multiplied by the cluster size.

+## Vertices provided in Jet's library

+Jet's library contains factory methods for many predefined vertices.
+The `com.hazelcast.jet.processor` package contains static utility classes with factory methods that return suppliers of processors, as required by the `dag.newVertex(name, procSupplier)` calls.

+While formally there's only one kind of vertex in Jet, in practice there is an important distinction between the following:

+* A **source** is a vertex with no inbound edges.
+It injects data from the environment into the Jet job.
+* A **sink** is a vertex with no outbound edges.
+It drains the output of the Jet job into the environment.
+* An **internal** vertex has both kinds of edges.
+It accepts some data from upstream vertices, transforms it, and emits the results to downstream vertices.
+Typically it doesn't interact with the environment.

+### Sources

+The main factory class for source vertices is `com.hazelcast.jet.processor.Source`.
+It contains sources that ingest data from Hazelcast IMDG structures like `IMap`, `ICache`, `IList`, etc., as well as some simple sources that get data from files and TCP sockets (`readFiles`, `streamTextSocket` and some more).